imshibl/twitter-clone-api/README.md

 ### Try it out

 deta link(published api url): https://pio7h0.deta.dev/docs
+you can try this using ThunderClient(vscode) or in Postman

 ## To use